Case for Centaurus A as the main source of ultrahigh-energy cosmic rays: Including magnetic field effects and a finite source lifetime

 Note that in order to account for the total CR density observed above 10~EeV, which is about $3\times 10^{-13}$\,km$^{-3}$, an individual steady source at a distance $r_{\rm s}=4$~Mpc and in the absence of magnetic fields would need to have an associated luminosity of ${\cal L}(E>10\,{\rm EeV})\simeq 5\times 10^{41}$\,erg\,s$^{-1}$, which is well within the typical luminosities of the AGN jets of $10^{43}$ to $10^{45}$\,erg\,s$^{-1}$ (with the Cen~A jet having at present a power close to the lower value).
 On the other hand, for a steady isotropically emitting source whose CRs get dispersed by turbulent magnetic fields, the CR density at a given distance is actually enhanced with respect to the expectations from rectilinear propagation by an amount $\xi=\langle\cos\theta\rangle^{-1}$ \cite{mo19}.
 This local density enhancement would hence proportionally reduce the requirement on the CR source luminosity, typically by one order of magnitude.
 In addition, one should keep in mind that a fraction of the events above 10\,EeV will actually be due to the LE population.

 We assumed up to now that the source was steady, but in a more realistic situation the source activity will be time dependent.
 Note that if the acceleration were a transient effect involving short times, one would anyhow expect a dispersion in the arrival times resulting from the propagation across the turbulent fields encountered.
 In particular, the CRs from a bursting source emitted at one given time will arrive to the Earth spread over a much longer time, which for not too large deflections is of order $\delta\tau\simeq r_{\rm s}\theta_{\rm rms}^2/6c\simeq 2\theta_{\rm rms}^2(r_{\rm s}/4\,{\rm Mpc}) 10^6$\,yr, with the angle expressed in radians.\footnote{This just considers the difference between the straight propagation and that along an arc of a circle arriving to the observer at an angle $\theta_{\rm rms}$ with respect to the source direction.} The energy dependent time dispersion effects will also affect the spectral shape (see e.g. \cite{mi96}), in a way which would depend on the detailed emission history of the source.
+Note that this time spread could also lead to an overlap of different emission pulses if their temporal separation happens to be smaller than the propagation induced time spread.

 We will consider for definiteness that the source has been emitting steadily since an initial time $t_i$.
 This could be for instance an approximation to the scenario in which the acceleration is related to the activity of the AGN jets, which typically have expected lifetimes of few hundred million years and may have started after a collision of two galaxies or after an enhanced episode of accretion.
 In this case, analytic expressions have been obtained for the energy dependent flux enhancement factor that is induced by the extragalactic magnetic field \cite{ha21}.
 The main effect of the finite source lifetime will be to suppress the diffusive enhancement of the flux at low rigidities, when the propagation time of the CRs becomes larger than the source lifetime.
 An accurate fit to the enhancement factor is in this case